nibrasohin/ClioPhoebe/Metadata Documentataion.md

 These fields will need to be accessible through the API for S3DB and will be updated periodically by the datafeeds.

 ## column
-All CSV objects will have the extension `.csv` and all files are provided as comma-separated columns.These columns are the file contents that contain the following information:
+All CSV objects will have the extension `.csv` and all files are provided as comma-separated columns.
+These columns are the file contents that contain the following information:

 `available_date, validity_start, validity_end, inclusivity, object_id, tag, value`

 Details about the column attributes and the column format is mentioned [here](https://gitlab.invenia.ca/invenia/TabularDataSchema/blob/master/versions/2017-05-02_001.md#csv-format).

 ## version
 The version is the version of the schema that the metadata is using.

 An example metadata file for miso realtime_lmp is shown below: